Model Selection for Generic Contextual Bandits: Model selection for generic contextual bandits

-\texttt{ACB} then compares the test statistics $\{S_j^{m}\}_{m=1}^M$ in Line $8$ of Algorithm \ref{algo:falcon} to pick the model class.
+\texttt{ACB} then compares the test statistics $\{S_j^{m}\}_{m=1}^M$ in Line $8$ of Algorithm \ref{algo:gen} to pick the model class.
 Intuitively, we expect $S_j^m$ to be small for all hypothesis classes that contain $f^*_{d^*}$.
 Otherwise, thanks to the separation condition in Assumption \ref{asm:gap}, we expect $S_j^m$ to be large.
 Realizability, i.e., Assumption \ref{asm:second_moment} ensures that $\mathcal{F}_M$, the largest hypothesis class by definition contains the true model $f^{*}$.
 Thus $S_M^{m}$ serves as an estimate of how small the excess risk of any realizable class must be.
 We set the threshold to be a small addition to $S_M^m$.
-The additional term of $\sqrt{\frac{m}{2^m}}$ in Line $8$ of Algorithm \ref{algo:falcon} is chosen so that it is not too small, but nevertheless goes to $0$, as $m\to \infty$.
+The additional term of $\sqrt{\frac{m}{2^m}}$ in Line $8$ of Algorithm \ref{algo:gen} is chosen so that it is not too small, but nevertheless goes to $0$, as $m\to \infty$.
 In particular, we choose the threshold in {\ttfamily ACB} such that it is large enough to ensure all realizable classes have excess risk smaller than this threshold, but also not so large that it exceeds the excess risk of the non-realizable classes.

-Let $\mathcal{F}_\ell^m$ be function class selected by this procedure in epoch $m$. \texttt{ACB} now uses \emph{inverse gap} randomization with properly chosen learning rate (see \cite{falcon,foster20a,sen2021top}) to select the action $a_t$.
+Let $\mathcal{F}_\ell^m$ be function class selected by this procedure in epoch $m$. \texttt{ACB} now uses the base algorithm, $\cb(\mathcal{F}_\ell^m)$ to obtain an action $a_t$ and corresponding reward $r_t(a_t)$.
+For instance, in the case of FALCON (as seen in Algorithm~\ref{algo:falcon}), the learner uses \emph{inverse gap} randomization with properly chosen learning rate (see \cite{falcon,foster20a,sen2021top}) to select the action $a_t$.
 In particular, with $\Hat{f}^m_\ell$ as the regressor function, let $\hat{a}_t=\mathrm{argmax}_{a\in \mathcal{A}}\hat{f}^m_\ell(a)$ be the greedy action.
 The \emph{inverse gap} randomization $p_t(.)$ is defined in the following way:

 where $K$ is the number of arms (actions) and $\rho_m$ is the learning rate.
 Finally, we sample action $a_t \sim p_t(.)$ and henceforth observe reward $r_t(a_t)$.